uviclibraries/rstudio/basics-importing-data.md

 <!-- This section needs updating, currently it has pasted content moved from section 3, but it still has not been reorganized well!  -->

-So far, we’ve created our own objects by manually entering all of the data in the console.
-In this section, we’ll learn how to create objects by importing (aka ‘reading’) data (compiled outside of R) into R and visualise it with a histogram.
+So far, we have created our own objects by manually entering all of the data in the console.
+In this section, we will learn how to create objects by importing (aka ‘reading’) data (compiled outside of R) into R, perform basic statistics on it, and visualize it with a histogram.

 ## 1. Importing tabular data into R